pineapplemachine/mach.d/readme.md

 ### No auto-decoding strings

 The mach library does not give special treatment to character strings.
-Unless otherwise specified, the functions defined throughout the library will treat an array of chars or wchars as just that - an an array of chars (or wchars).
-The `mach.text.utf` module provides `utfencode` and `utfdecode` functions which should be called to explicitly encode and decode UTF strings.
+Unless otherwise specified, the functions defined throughout the library will treat an array of chars as just that - an an array of chars.
+The `mach.text.utf` module provides `utfencode` and `utfdecode` functions which should be called to explicitly encode and decode UTF-8 strings.

 ``` D
 string str = "\xE3\x83\x84";